 - Federal Government economic stimulus – find out if this applies to your business or speak with your accountant

-- Further information for Export Finance Australia members found here
+- Further information for Export Finance Australia members can be found online

 Customer Service Centre

 The City’s Customer Service Centre, located in the Administration Building at 90 Boas Avenue, Joondalup remains open during normal office hours of 8.30am – 4.30pm, Monday to Friday.
 The City’s priority is the health and safety of its community, customers and employees.
-In support of government guidelines advising social distancing, where possible, community members are encouraged to contact the City via email, or by calling 9400 4000 or using the online services available on the City’s website.
+The City continues to monitor State Government COVID-19 safe guidelines and community members are encouraged to contact the City via email, or by calling 9400 4000 or using the City’s online services.

 If you have recently returned from travel in the past 14 days, feel unwell, or have been in contact with a person with COVID-19, please do not enter the City’s facilities.

 The City will take all appropriate action in assessment of public safety in line with its normal planning process.

 All residents are encouraged to practise good hand and sneeze/cough hygiene and keeping your distance from others when you are sick.
 Residents should:

 - Wash their hands frequently with soap and water, before and after eating, and after going to the toilet.